 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Temple Ewell School.
+The importance of laws, whether they be those that govern the class, the school, or the country are consistently reinforced at Temple Ewell Church of England Primary School.

-The children are taught to self regulate their behaviour using the Incredible Five Point Scale.
+The children are taught to self-regulate their feelings and behaviour using the Zones of Regulation.
 Responsibility is actively promoted through the use of the Restorative Approach.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 Positive relationships between all members of our school community are fostered and celebrated.